dmeehan1968/Composition/README.md

 ### Array

 A standalone implementation of an immutable array.
-It implements its abilities through composition rather than inheritance.
+It implements its abilities through composition rather than inheritance and is itself a proxy.
+Each proxy is constructed in a heirarchy, using [Chain of Responsibility](http://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) to dispatch forward message invocations to the appropriate implementation.

-It acts as delegate to the ArrayImpl in order to provide storage to the implementation.
+It acts as [delegate](http://en.wikipedia.org/wiki/Delegation_(programming)) to the ArrayImpl in order to provide storage to the implementation.

 It composes the complete implementation from ArrayImpl, the LoggingProxy which will write to the Xcode log whenever methods are called, and RecursiveLockingProxy, which makes each method thread safe.